 The Jordanian Red Crescent Society has spread its activities far afield from the capital, Amman.?

-The Jordanian Red Crescent Society has spread its activities far afield from the capital, Amman.
+Background: The Jordanian Red Crescent Society has spread its activities far afield from the capital, Amman.
 One of its major functions is to look after the poor, the needy and victims of disaster--both natural and man-made.
 In Amman alone, the Society looks after three thousand families each month.
 Much of the Society's help comes from international societies abroad.
 But it also relies heavily on local donations and membership fees.

 SYNOPSIS: This is the headquarters of the Jordanian Red Crescent Society.